C2SM/spack-c2sm/docs/UpstreamManagement.rst

 In that case the upstream is not removed.

 ..  attention::
-    Automativ deinstallation of upstreams is only implemented since spack-c2sm v0.18.1.4!
+    Automatic deinstallation of upstreams is only implemented in spack-c2sm v0.18.1.4 and later!

 .. figure:: pictures/upstream_scheme.png